Teri McKeever

-Teri McKeever (born c.
-1962) is an American college and Olympic swimming coach.
+Terisa "Teri" J. McKeever (born November 6, 1961) is an American former college and Olympic swimming coach.
 She was the head coach of the California Golden Bears women's swimming team at the University of California, Berkeley, from 1993 until her firing in 2023.
 Her Cal Bears teams have won four NCAA national championships.
 McKeever served as an assistant coach for the United States Olympic women's swim team three times (2004, 2008, and 2020), and as the head coach of the 2012 U.S. Olympic women's swim team.

 Early years

-McKeever was born in 1962.
-She was the oldest child in a family of ten children.
+McKeever was born on November 6, 1961, to athletic parents Judy and Mike McKeever, the oldest child in a family of ten children.
+Assuming various responsibilities early as the oldest sibling in a large family, she attended Escondido, California's San Pasqual High School where she was the first girl elected President of the Student Council.
+She started swimming and observing the role of a coach at an early age, with her mother Judy coaching her, her brothers, and other youngsters at the Hidden Valley Swim club in the 25-yard pool in their back yard.
+Demonstrating early talent, she began setting national age group records by the age of 12 and by 14 attended her first Olympic trials.

 Her father, Mike McKeever, and her father's twin brother, Marlin McKeever, both attended the University of Southern California, and were both first-team All-American linemen for the USC Trojans football team in 1959.
-Her father died in 1967 from head injuries received in a 1965 car accident, after twenty-two months in a coma.
+When Teri was only six years old, her father Mike died in 1967 from head injuries received in a 1965 car accident, after twenty-two months in a coma.
 Her mother later remarried, and had seven more children with her second husband.
 The family athletic influence remained strong, with all of her nine siblings participating in a variety of sports.
 Her sisters Kristi and Kelli were members of the U.S. national field hockey team.

 College career

-McKeever attended the University of Southern California (USC), where she swam for the USC Trojans women's swimming and diving team from 1980 to 1983 and joined international women's fraternity Alpha Gamma Delta in 1981.
-She competed in four NCAA national championship and contributed to the Trojans' four straight national top-ten finishes.
-She received All-America honors in 1980 and 1981, and following her 1983 senior season, she was recognized as the university's outstanding student-athlete.
+McKeever attended the University of Southern California (USC), where she swam for the USC Trojans women's swimming and diving team under Hall of Fame Head Coach Peter Daland from 1980 to 1983 was a member of the international women's fraternity Alpha Gamma Delta by 1981.
+She competed in four NCAA national championships and contributed to the Trojans' four straight national top-ten finishes.
+She received All-America honors in swimming in 1980 and 1981, and following her 1983 senior season, was recognized as the university's outstanding student-athlete.
 She graduated from USC with a bachelor's degree in education in 1983, and later earned a master's degree in athletic administration in 1987.